Best 2025 Advent Bible Reading Plan with Free Printables

 However, the Old Testament contains God’s promises concerning the coming Messiah in Isaiah 9:6: “For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.”

 The season of Advent begins on the fourth Sunday before Christmas.
 So the Sundays of Advent comprise the four weeks leading up to Christmas Day.
-In 2023, Advent begins on Sunday, December 3rd, and ends on Christmas Eve.
+In 2025, Advent begins on Sunday, November 30, and ends on Christmas Eve.

 What Part of the Bible Should I Read During Advent?

-The true story of Christmas is contained in these portions of the Bible:
+The true story of Christmas is contained in these portions of the Bible

 This Advent plan that walks us through daily Scripture readings for your Advent study time.
 It is a great way to know the real reason for our Advent journey this holiday season.